elixir-lang/elixir/README.md

 * Add partial application, pipeline f1 + f2, and an easy way to retrieve functions (1#add and Integer##add?)
 * Add _.foo as shortcut to -> (x) x.foo
 * Support guards
-* Add JIT with Hipe on module compilation
 * Add method cache table
 * Allow object definitions to be reopened (?) or to copy from another object
 * Improve constant lookup